Sponsored by Classic Cover, the heart of the show is the three judged competitions to find the best classic cars in the country

 Judging for the Teams Event, Masters Class and Survivors Class to the highest standard is carried out by a team of independent judges from the Thoroughbred And Classic Car Owners Club (TACCOC).

-Preliminary judging may be required if the number of team entries exceeds six.
+Preliminary judging may be required if the number of entries exceeds six.

 For Teams and Masters Class events, cars must be at least 5 years old.
 Cars for the Survivors Class must be at least 35 years old.

-Judging is carried out in eleven categories, each with their own judge or judges.
+Judging is carried out in up to thirteen categories, each with their own judge or judges.
 Cars are evaluated as follows to a maximum points award in each category.

 YOUR CLUB CAN WIN!